kytulendu/rra-krr/rrowl.md

 **Occupation:** Telepath of Skarrowl Clan

 **Languages:** Rra-krrts'utng, Ancient, Drakor, Sol (English) and a dozen of other alien languages.
-(He can't speak perfect English due to his specie's mouth doesn't designed for Earth's language.
+(He can't speak perfect English due to his specie's mouth doesn't suitable for Earth's language.
 When he speak, he do have that weird accent like when you force a tiger to speak English for example.)

 **Height (in Rra-krr form):** standing (hunched pose) about 230 cm (7.5 ft)